PERMANENT-ENVIRONMENTAL-PUBLIC ART-CREATIVE CONSERVATION COLLABORATIVE-COMMISSION

 ENGINEER: John Higgins, Artisan Engineering

-EXPECTED INSTALL DATE: Fall 2025
+EXPECTED INSTALL DATE: Summer 2026

 The design of the Main Street sculpture offers the opportunity to tell two stories.
 One looks back at the history of Burlington’s waterfront and the other looks forward towards the future health of the lake through sustainable forestry and management of Lake Champlain tributary watersheds.
 By restoring and maintaining riparian and floodplain forests and dead wood in the rivers and lake, these conservation efforts provide habitat, increase resilience to future floods, reduce nutrient input and improve water quality.
 The trees of Vermont have been a big part of the development of our cities and towns.
 Ultimately the stories are told through the history of the tree and the field plants in the installation.